 Masters Degrees are offered from Lancaster University (MSc International Masters in Executive Management) and McGill University (Master of Management).
 Applicants may apply to either school.
 A complete list of requirements will be provided when applicants are accepted into IMPM and will include the following:

 - Masters Degree applicants must normally have an undergraduate degree from a recognized university; a post-graduate degree is, of course, welcomed.

 - Applicants with an MBA or EMBA will find IMPM quite different and are invited to apply.

 - Candidates with no degree but who have other relevant qualifications may be eligible.

-Applicants will normally have obtained an equivalent minimum of 3.0 grade point average in the North American system, a Second Class Honors Upper Division in the UK system, or the equivalent elsewhere.
+Applicants will normally have obtained an equivalent minimum of 3.0-grade point average in the North American system, a Second Class Honours Upper Division in the UK system, or the equivalent elsewhere.
 Two official copies of all transcripts showing the award of a degree and the grades achieved in individual courses are required.

 This school offers programs in: